 - Explore the Caves of Drach: Located in Porto Cristo, these caves are one of Majorca’s most popular tourist attractions.
 I found it to be great value for the experience, which includes a boat trip on one of the world’s largest underground lakes.

-Best Places to Stay Solo in Majorca
+Where to Stay in Majorca

-Getting Around Majorca Solo
+Getting Around Majorca

 Getting around Mallorca is a little different than the rest of the cities in this solo travel Spain guide.
-If you are just staying in Palma the whole time you can mostly just explore by foot.

 There are clean and easy-to-use buses when you need to go a little further.